20% off your first purchase with code: SHOP24

 • Making copies

-Throughout the school year, there are plenty of special events when an extra set of hands and eyes are extremely valuable.
+Throughout the school year, there are plenty of special projects and events when an extra set of hands and eyes are extremely valuable.
 Consider asking your parent helpers to come help with class parties, field day, the book fair, career day, or your awards ceremony.

-Another great way to utilize volunteers is inviting them in as guest readers.
+Another great way to utilize volunteers is by inviting them in as guest readers.
 I love doing this because:

 • Having a guest reader frees you up to complete other tasks for a few minutes